rustwasm/book/src/game-of-life/implementing.md

 to impose a cross-boundary call to read and write each cell.

 Where does this leave us?
-We can represent the universe as a flat array that lives in the WebAssembly linear memory, and has a byte for each cell. `0` is a dead cell and `1` is a live cell.
+We can represent the universe as a flat array that lives in the WebAssembly linear memory, and has a bit for each cell. `0` is a dead cell and `1` is a live cell.

 Here is what a 4 by 4 universe looks like in memory: